RedisLabs/redislabs-docs/content/rs/concepts/data-access/consistency-durability.md

 alwaysopen: false
 categories: ["RS"]
 ---
-Redis Enterprise Software (RES) comes with the ability to replicate data to another slave for high availability and persist in-memory data on disk permanently for durability.
-With the new WAIT command, you can control the consistency and durability guarantees for the replicated and persisted database in RES.
+Redis Enterprise Software (RS) comes with the ability to replicate data to another slave for high availability and persist in-memory data on disk permanently for durability.
+With the new WAIT command, you can control the consistency and durability guarantees for the replicated and persisted database in RS.

 Any updates that are issued to the database are typically performed with the following flow depicted below;